Aquadata – A Web Based Water Quality Public Portal

 Aquadata is the public interface of Shoalhaven City Councils ESdat Online system; providing greatly enhanced community access to the results of water quality monitoring completed by the Council.

-Field and Laboratory data (from ALS) are automatically uploaded into ESdat Online, and on being approved by a Council Manager automatically appear in Aquadata for community access.
+Field and Laboratory data (from ALS and NSW Health) are automatically uploaded into ESdat Online, and on being approved by a Council Manager automatically appear in Aquadata for community access.
 The decision was made to provide the community with actual up to date monitoring results, so that members of the community could have transparent access to the actual water quality data.
 Greg Howarth, the Council Project Manager, explains:

 “Aquadata has been designed to improve the sharing of water quality monitoring results with the community and to assist consideration of water quality data within the catchment planning and catchment management decision making process.”